 - Housing Families – We will continue to provide safe and dignified supportive housing at all of our sites.
 We have added hospital-grade cleaning protocols and are supplying the immediate needs of our families.
 We will pause some of our auxiliary programming for child and are adapting our group meetings.

-- Volunteers and Mentors – We will pause our children and family engagement activities and will reconsider continuance by April 3rd.
+- Volunteers and Mentors – We have paused our children and family engagement activities and will continue to make updates based on the latest guidelines from the CDC.
 Volunteers, you will be missed, so please stay tuned for returning.
 Mentors, look out for a message from Lauren Cranman, Volunteer Manager, for further instructions.

 - Donors – Your gifts are welcome at any time and each makes a tremendous difference for the people who rely on Community of Hope.
 Consider making donations of household goods or activities for children while they are out of school.

 Our immediate focus is on meeting the needs of our families.
 But we do believe that this crisis will have long-term ripple effects on the people we serve – lost income and increased worry, stress, and anxiety.
 While strong and resilient, they are people who already face a lot of challenges.
 We are in this with them for the long-haul and will work as a community to address the long-term impacts.

 There is no more important time for us to be a Community of Hope to our patients and families.
 We ask that, as you take care of your families in this strange moment, that you think kindly of families facing homelessness and people living with health challenges.
 We will be back in touch with you as we understand further implications including financial impacts and changes to other programs and events.

 Please don’t hesitate to reach out if you have any questions.

 Kelly Sweeney McShane